 While studying music theory, you might have come across a concept named the “harmonic field”.
-This is the designation given to the set of chords that come from the scale of a given key.
+This is the designation given to the set of chords that come from the scale of a given key (this article shows how to find the key).
 For instance, the harmonic field of D Major is the set of chords that fit into this key, and they’re built using the D Major scale as a starting point.

 To obtain the harmonic field, you must take each note (or degree) of the corresponding scale, and harmonize every one of them by stacking thirds until you have a triad (three note chord) on each degree.